 Discover more opportunities for women in engineering.

-- Crucial recruitment methods are becoming damaged.
-The sector employs many overseas workers, whose rights to work in the UK may be affected by the decision.
+- The engineering sector employs many overseas workers, whose rights to work in the UK may be affected.

-- International collaborations may require more negotiation due to differing restrictions under the present European Union (EU) and upcoming UK laws.
+- International collaborations may require more negotiation due to differing restrictions under the present EU and upcoming UK laws.
 In the future, this may become too costly and time-consuming to be seen as worthwhile.

-- Supply chains will be negatively affected by the decision.
-Many companies presently check all parts imported in and out of the EU as part of their safety regulations.
+- Supply chains will be negatively affected.
+Many companies check all parts imported in and out of the EU as part of their safety regulations.
 Moving out of the EU will complicate this process and cause disruption to Just in Time chains.

 If engineering work can more easily be completed inside the EU, these companies are likely to uproot and move their business out of the UK, taking their workers with them.